norairlabs/docs-norairlabs-com/docs/sdk/protocol/frame-structures-others.md

 The 30-byte data frame contents are specific to each instruction.

 ## Nomenclature
 All presented values are in base 10 unless otherwise noted.
+Hexadecimal values are preceeded by '0x'.

 ## Error Reporting
-Any peripheral will report if an error occurs.
+Any peripheral may report if an error occurs.
 A peripheral will indicate the success of an instruction with a value of 1, the failure to accomplish or a malformed instruction with a value of 0, and 63 (0x3F) if it does not understand the request.
 For easy reference, 63 corresponds to the '?' character.